 Tools for Analytics

 - GoSquared: “isn’t this just another Google Analytics?”
-It really isn’t.
+It isn’t.
 GoSquared gives me an all-in-one dashboard with a view of visitors, traffic on site, referrers, devices being used to access my site, demographics (location and language) and a Twitter search to see who’s driving traffic to my site in real-time.
 However, I can go a lot deeper than that if I need to.
-One of the biggest points in favour of GoSquared is its real-time analytics.
+One of the most significant points in favor of GoSquared is its real-time analytics.
 I’ve tried using both Google Analytics and GoSquared side by side, and I noticed that GoSquared has always been faster at identifying real-time traffic.

 - Mention: I use various social listening platforms to monitor topics I’m interested in, but most of these platforms don’t have a mobile app, so I can’t see those mentions on-the-go.
 That’s why I use Mention.
 If you’re already familiar with Google Alerts, then you’ll be glad to know that Mention does alerts too, except they’re much better and much more accurate.
 I use it to find mentions of my name (so I can reach out to whoever’s mentioned me and thank them/start a conversation), and other topics (in my case, sentiment analysis).
 That way, I can easily see what’s the latest on a topic I’m interested in.

 - SumAll: SumAll is free, in-depth and invaluable when it comes to social analytics.
-Its strongest point is its ability to join data points together, even if they’re not on the same platorm.
+Its strongest point is its ability to join data points together, even if they’re not on the same platform.
 So, you can see if you’ve had a spike of mentions on Twitter and if that drove traffic to your website.
-Normally you’d have to log in two separate platforms, download two separate reports and do the analysis yourself.
-SumAll does saves you that time by doing it for you – all you then need to do is build the story around it.
+Usually, you’d have to log in two separate platforms, download two different reports and do the analysis yourself.
+SumAll does save you that time by doing it for you – all you then need to do is build the story around it.
 Another reason why I recommend SumAll is its long list of analytics data points that you can attach to it: from social platforms (e.g. Facebook, Twitter, Google+) to social writing platforms (e.g. WordPress, Blogger); from web analytics (Google Analytics) to payments analytics (e.g. PayPal, Stripe, Amazon Payments); from eCommerce analytics (e.g. Amazon, eBay, Shopify) to ads analytics (e.g. Bing Ads, Google AdWords/Adsense) and beyond.
 There’s virtually nothing you can’t measure in digital marketing with SumAll.

-- Visually: Visually is a wonderful resource of videos, presentations and infographics, perhaps a resource I don’t use quite enough.
-The main reason why I use it is its weekly Google Analytics report, highlighting the main highs and lows of the week for my blog.
+- Visually: Visually is a wonderful resource of videos, presentations, and infographics, perhaps a resource I don’t use quite enough.
+The main reason why I use it is its weekly Google Analytics report, highlighting the highs and lows of the week for my blog.
 That’s one of the few emails I look forward to opening on a Monday morning.

 — Mention (@Mention) February 15, 2016